MicrosoftDocs/azure-docs/articles/azure-video-analyzer/video-analyzer-docs/monitor-log-edge.md

 #### topic

-*Check the Topic Below*

 Represents the Azure Video Analyzer edge module that generated the event.

-`/subscriptions/{subId}/resourceGroups/{rgName}/providers/Microsoft.Media/videoAnalyzers/{accountName}/edgeModules/avaedge`
+Example:

+`/subscriptions/{subId}/resourceGroups/{rgName}/providers/Microsoft.Media/videoAnalyzers/{accountName}`

 #### subject

-The entity that's emitting the event:
+The entity that's emitting the event.
+Examples:

-`/livePipelines/{livePipelineName}`<br/>
-`/livePipelines/{livePipelineName}/sources/{nodeName}`<br/>
-`/livePipelines/{livePipelineName}/processors/{nodeName}`<br/>
-`/livePipelines/{livePipelineName}/sinks/{nodeName}`
+`/edgeModules/avaedge/livePipelines/{livePipelineName}`<br/>
+`/edgeModules/avaedge/livePipelines/{livePipelineName}/sources/{nodeName}`<br/>
+`/edgeModules/avaedge/livePipelines/{livePipelineName}/processors/{nodeName}`<br/>
+`/edgeModules/avaedge/livePipelines/{livePipelineName}/sinks/{nodeName}`

 The `subject` property allows you to map generic events to the generating module.
-For example, for an invalid RTSP user name or password, the generated event would be `Microsoft.VideoAnalyzer.Diagnostics.ProtocolError` on the `/livePipelines/myLivePipeline/sources/myRtspSource` node.
+For example, for an invalid RTSP user name or password, the generated event would be `Microsoft.VideoAnalyzer.Diagnostics.ProtocolError` on the `/edgeModules/avaedge/livePipelines/myLivePipeline/sources/myRtspSource` node.

-#### Event types
+#### eventType

 Event types are assigned to a namespace according to this schema:

 `Microsoft.VideoAnalyzer.{EventClass}.{EventType}`

-Examples:

-- Microsoft.VideoAnalyzer.Operational.RecordingStarted
-- Microsoft.VideoAnalyzer.Diagnostics.StorageError

-#### Event classes
+The event class may be one of the following:

 | Class name  | Description                                                  |
 | ----------- | ------------------------------------------------------------ |
 | Analytics   | Events generated as part of content analysis.                |
 | Diagnostics | Events that help with the diagnostics of problems and performance. |
 | Operational | Events generated as part of resource operation.              |

-The event types are specific to each event class.

 Examples: